drjwbaker/proghistlive/README.md

 ## Shell

 Windows users, see the section entitled 'Installing Git Bash' in the Programming Historian lesson [*Introduction to the Bash Command Line*](http://programminghistorian.org/lessons/intro-to-bash).
 OS X and Linux users, simply make sure you know how to find your 'Terminal'.

+### Licence

+All content in this repository is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/).